zoxpx/pxdocs/content/install-with-other/docker/stateful-applications/redis/_index.md

 ---
 title: Redis
-keywords: portworx, px-developer, redis, database, cluster, storage
+keywords: install, redis, docker
 description: Follow this guide to learn how to use Redis with Portworx.
 weight: 2
 noicon: true
 ---

 This page provides instructions for deploying Redis with Portworx on Kubernetes.

 ### Create a storage volume for Redis